 where $v_p(x)$ and $w_p(x)$ are the positive- and negative-energy solutions of the free Dirac equation, and $\hat{b}_p(t)$ and $\hat{d}_p(t)$ are the fermionic annihilation operators for particles and antiparticles, respectively -- these obey the standard anti-commutation relations for creation and annihilation operators and are used to build the Fock space of multi-particle states of the field.

 The quantum-field-theoretical Hamiltonian is

 where $\hat{H}$ is the corresponding first-quantized Hamiltonian in (\ref{eq:Ham}).
-The connection between the second quantised approach and the first quantised Schrödinger form presented above is that it has been shown \cite{grobe_arb} that the Heisenberg equation of motion for the field operator,
+The connection between the second-quantized approach and the first-quantized Schrödinger form presented above is that it has been shown \cite{grobe_arb} that the Heisenberg equation of motion for the field operator,

-can be written (\textit{exactly}) similarly to the single-particle evolution equation
+can be written (exactly) similarly to the single-particle evolution equation

 Here, the Hamiltonian $\hat{H}$ acts on the spinor-valued mode functions appearing in the expansion of the field operator.
-Consequently, the time evolution of the field operator can be generated by an operator, $\hat{U}(t)$, interpreted in the first quantized setting,
+Consequently, the time evolution of the field operator can be generated by an operator, $\hat{U}(t)$, interpreted in the first-quantized setting,

 where the final equality holds for stationary one-particle Hamiltonians.